Here are a few photos of some of the healthy leis our Super Citizens received this year:

 Evacuation Drill

 There will be a full campus evacuation drill (tsunami) on Friday, February 18 beginning at 8:15 a.m. (weather permitting).
 The entire LES student body and faculty and staff will be walking off campus to the field area behind the LDS Temple on Lanihuli Street.
+The LES campus will be closed for the duration of the drill--no one will remain on campus.
+Please have your child(ren) at school on time.
+Tardy students are to go directly to the evacuation site.
+Students are encouraged to dress appropriately, and shoes are highly recommended.

 Math Workshop